Ampelos

 Ampelos (Ἂμπελος, lit.
 "Vine") or Ampelus (Latin) was a personification of the grapevine and lover of Dionysus in Greek and Bacchus in Roman mythology.
-He was a satyr that either turned into a constellation or the grape vine, due to Dionysus.
+He was a satyr that Dionysus either turned into a constellation or the grape vine.

 Mythology

 Nonnus

 In Nonnus's etiology, Ampelos is a beautiful satyr youth, who was loved by Dionysus, and whose death was foreseen by the god.
 There are two versions of his death and Dionysus's reaction to it.
 According to Nonnus, Ampelos was gored to death by a wild bull after he mocked the goddess Selene, a scene described as follows:

 "[Ampelos, love of Dionysos, rode upon the back of a wild bull:] He shouted boldly to the fullfaced Moon (Mene)—'Give me best, Selene, horned driver of cattle!
 Now I am both—I have horns and I ride a bull!'